raphaelsenn/lucas-kanade/README.md

 # lucas-kanade
 Simple C++ implementation of Lucas-Kanade optical flow using OpenCV.

+**Note:**
+This implementation is written with a focus on clarity and mathematical transparency rather than low-level optimizations.
+But it should run in real-time on any CPU > the year 2010.

 The original paper can be found here: [An Iterative Image Registration Technique with an Application to Stereo Vision](https://cseweb.ucsd.edu/classes/sp02/cse252/lucaskanade81.pdf)

 ![lucas_kanade_gif](./assets/optical_flow_lk.gif)